 - 5.5.1 The power to set standards, monitor and audit the performance of enforcement authorities was conferred on Food Standards Scotland by Sections 3 and 25 of the Food (Scotland) Act 2015 and Regulation 7 of The Official Feed and Food Controls (Scotland) Regulations 2009.
 Similar functions are also contained within section 7 of The Official Feed and Food Controls (Scotland) Regulations 2009 which implement the requirements of Regulation (EC) No 882/2004. - 5.5.2 As a designated competent authority as defined within Schedule 5 of the Official Feed and Food Control (Scotland) Regulations 2009, LAs are required to comply with Article 4(6) of Regulation (EC) No 882/2004 (audit of official control delivery).
-In order to help LAs fulfil this requirement, (as part of our central role as described above) FSS will continue to deliver external audit arrangements in addition to the above. - 5.5.3 Between April 2018 and September 2018, 4 audits have been carried out under the capacity and capability audit programme.
-The final report for 2 of these audits are currently being drafted.
-The findings continue to be consistent with those reported in February and these are: - Scheme of Delegation and authorisation authorisations are not all in accordance with the Authorities scheme of delegation or include all of the relevant legislation.
+In order to help LAs fulfil this requirement, (as part of our central role as described above) FSS will continue to deliver external audit arrangements in addition to the above. - 5.5.3 Between October 2018 and March 2019, 1 audit has been carried out under the capacity and capability audit programme.
+The findings continue to be consistent and these are: - Scheme of Delegation and authorisation authorisations are not all in accordance with the Authorities scheme of delegation or include all of the relevant legislation.
 This means that Officers may be acting without the appropriate authorisation which then may be challenged and ultimately undermine enforcement action. - Policies and Procedures some policies and procedures need to be reviewed to ensure they are current and relevant.
-A suite of appropriate policies and procedures should be in places to provide a framework for the Competent Authority to work to. - 5.5.4 Five audits are being followed up to assess implementation of the agreed action plans.
+A suite of appropriate policies and procedures should be in places to provide a framework for the Competent Authority to work to. - 5.5.4 Four audits have been closed during the reporting period and 1 audit has been published since the last report.

-- 6 European Union considerations
+6 European Union considerations

-- 6.1 None required at this stage.
+6.1 None required at this stage.

-- 7 Conclusion and recommendations
+7 Conclusion and recommendations

-- 7.1 The Board is asked to:
+7.1 The Board is asked to:

-- Consider and comment on reported performance metrics
+Consider and comment on reported performance metrics

-lan McWatt Director of Operations ian.mcwatt@fss.scot 07881 832320
+For queries contact: Ian McWatt Director of Operations ian.mcwatt@fss.scot 07881 832320 7th May 2019